crvaden/fenero/README.md

 ## Usage

-Save fenero.py into the same directory as your pyhton script
+Save fenero.py into the same directory as your python script

 ```python
 from fenero import APICall